 Guidelines on best management practices for many land uses are available in the form of industry codes of practice, environmental guidelines and WQPNs.
 They recommend practices to help managers reduce their impacts upon water quality.
 These guidelines have been developed in consultation with stakeholders such as industry groups, agricultural producers, state government agencies and technical advisers.
 Examples include Minimum construction requirements for water bores in Australia (National Uniform Drillers Licensing Committee 2012).

-Education and awareness-raising (such as through providing information on signs and publications) are key mechanisms for protecting water quality.
+Education and awareness-raising, such as through providing information on signs and publications, are key mechanisms for protecting water quality, especially for people visiting the area.

 5 Recommendations